rennelou/optical-waveguide/README.md

 ## 😄 Be a contributor<br>

 Do you want to be a contributor?
-Click [here](CONTRIBUTING.md) and discover how to became one.
+Click [here](CONTRIBUTING.md) and discover how to become one.

 ## 📝 License